renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 13: //
 14: // Baremetal - A C++ bare metal environment for embedded 64 bit ARM devices
 15: //
-16: // Intended support is for 64 bit code only, running on Raspberry Pi (3 or 4) and Odroid
+16: // Intended support is for 64 bit code only, running on Raspberry Pi (3 or later)
 17: //
 18: // Permission is hereby granted, free of charge, to any person
 19: // obtaining a copy of this software and associated documentation